A Message From The Maestro:

 Godzilla’s many cousins and friends, and even a distant relative that was the inspiration for the creation of Godzilla itself.

-this you-can-almost-touch-it feeling, the handmade, tangible art work that attracts us.
+you-can-almost-touch-it feeling, the handmade, tangible art work that attracts us.
 That is distinctly separate from the digital, computer-manipulated imagery dominating today's market.
-It is nostalgia for
+It is nostalgia for the

 “Now, the music...